CVE-2026-6747: Vulnerability in Mozilla Firefox

 Technical Analysis

-CVE-2026-6747 is a use-after-free vulnerability affecting the WebRTC component in Mozilla Firefox.
-Use-after-free bugs occur when a program continues to use a pointer after the memory it points to has been freed, potentially leading to memory corruption and exploitation.
-Mozilla fixed this vulnerability in Firefox 150 and Firefox ESR 140.10.
-The vendor advisories classify the impact as high and indicate that the vulnerability was reported by Nan Wang.
-No specific CVSS score is provided, but the impact is considered high based on the vendor's assessment.
+CVE-2026-6747 is a use-after-free vulnerability (CWE-416) found in the WebRTC component of Mozilla Firefox.
+Use-after-free bugs occur when a program continues to use a pointer after the memory it points to has been freed, potentially leading to memory corruption.
+This vulnerability was assigned a CVSS 3.1 base score of 7.5, indicating a high severity with network attack vector, low attack complexity, no privileges required, no user interaction, and an impact limited to availability (denial of service).
+Mozilla fixed this vulnerability in Firefox 150, Firefox ESR 140.10, Thunderbird 150, and Thunderbird ESR 140.10.
+The vendor advisories (MFSA 2026-30 and MFSA 2026-32) provide detailed information on the fix and confirm the high impact rating.

 Potential Impact